Sendan4/Patache-Game-Engine/README_en.md

 _Dumb and simple game engine made in C++._

-<p>Potato is a 2D engine, simple and lightweight, focused on game development using C++ directly.
-This engine abstracts tasks such as window creation, rendering, sound, input, and its configuration into an easy-to-use API.</p>
+<p>Patata is a 2D engine, simple and lightweight with a focus on game development using directly C++.
+This engine abstracts tasks such as window creation and input management thanks to SDL.
+It does rendering, sound and its own configuration in a simple to use API.</p>

 ⚠️ Not ready for use yet